plai-group/simple-cnaps/README.md

 | Transductive CNAPS + FETI       | 73.8±1.0     | 87.7±0.6        | 65.1±0.8         | 80.6±0.5         |

 ## Citation
-We hope you have found this repository helpful!
-If you use our code base, please cite our papers:
+We hope you have found our code base helpful!
+If you use this repository, please cite our papers:

 ```
 @InProceedings{Bateni2020_SimpleCNAPS,